meta-llama/llama-stack-client-swift/README.md

 ![Drag the xcodeproj to the Project navigator](docs/drag_xcodeproj.png)

-3. In Targets, add a Framework:
+3. In the app's targets, add a framework:

 ![Frameworks in the App Target](docs/app_frameworks.png)

-4. Select and add the LlamaStack framework to your Project
+4. Select and add the LlamaStack framework

 ![Adding LlamaStack framework to the app target](docs/add_llamastack.png)